 We had been in the pool for a couple of hours and were already exhausted from the sun.
-The chaplain pulled us in close: “Alright gentlemen, go ahead and get changed.
+The chaplain pulled us in close: “All right, gentlemen, go ahead and get changed.
 There’s a great dining facility inside the palace where you can eat.
 There’s also a place you can call home and some small shops.
 We’re going to meet back up in the parking lot at 1800.
 Have fun, but again, don’t ruin it for your buddies.
-Be on your best behaviour and we can keep coming back.”
+Be on your best behavior and we can keep coming back.”

 I imagined the agitated sunbather listening in, sighing.